Stormwater Management in the Township

 Per these requirements, the Township must apply for a stormwater discharge permit every five years.
 A large part of that application consists of a description as to how the Township will commit to and proceed with the development, implementation, and enforcement of practices to reduce the discharge of pollutants from its municipal separate storm sewer system to the maximum extent practicable.
 This documentation was formally designated as DeWitt Charter Township's Stormwater Management Plan (PDF), which is available for public review and input.
-The Township's 2016 Municipal Separate Storm Sewer System (MS4) Progress Report (PDF) is available online.
+The Township's 2016 Municipal Separate Storm Sewer (MS4) Progress Report (PDF) is available online.

 Greater Lansing Regional Committee for Stormwater Management

 To help facilitate a regional approach to stormwater management, the Township is also a member of the Greater Lansing Regional Committee for Stormwater Management, a guiding body comprised of Municipal Separate Storm Sewer System (MS4) communities within the Greater Lansing Region.
 The committee has been established to guide the implementation of the stormwater program for participating communities within the Grand River, the Red Cedar River and the Looking Glass River watersheds.
 Visit MyWatersheds.org to learn about upcoming events, find steps you can take to limit water pollution, and to get involved in managing our shared water resources!